 - Take a cruise around Taiaroa Head, the only mainland breeding site of Northern Royal Albatross

-- Take time to explore Stewart Island on a post-tour extension, and search for Brown Kiwi in their natural habitat
+- Extend your time and explore Stewart Island on a post-tour extension, and search for Brown Kiwi in their natural habitat

 Welcome to New Zealand!
 Auckland is a modern city surrounded by water, volcanoes, and islands.
 Please plan to arrive at your leisure today.
 It is a simple taxi-ride to our downtown hotel where you can rest up from travel and explore a bit.
 For those arriving early in the morning, note you can relax in public areas of the hotel but check-in time is not until afternoon, so if you want to get RIGHT to your room, you need to book it the night ahead for those early morning arrivals.
 We meet as a group for a welcome dinner tonight.